Gloria brevis est, Honor longa est

 President, Managed Services

 Guy joined Northland Controls in 2010 to help launch the Managed Services Division.
 He has built a team and infrastructure to solve the security industry’s last-mile by truly integrating technology with operations.
-While building the Northland Global Security Operations Center and underlying technology and operational foundation, he also led the Northland Controls’ team effort at Apple for their access control system migration and their video management platform selection process.
+While building the Northland Global Security Operations Center and underlying technology and operational foundation, he also led the access control migration and video management platform selection process for one of the largest high tech companies in the world.

 Guy has been involved in developing Services and Business Development organizations for over 30 years at high tech companies such as Aspect Communications, Informix, Oracle and SAIC.
 For the 5 years just prior to Northland Controls, Guy was involved in video analytics in the Security Industry as Vidient Systems’ VP of Global Professional Services.
 While there he was responsible for all implementation and integration services, including international critical infrastructure security initiatives.